GDavij/memento-organizer/README.md

   - Ability to open various notes like you could do on your browser for better productivity

-- Testes(Unit, Integration and E2E)
+- Tests(Unit, Integration and E2e)

-  - Map services and ensure that one new feature don't break when modifying or adding a new one
+  - Map services and ensure that one existing feature don't break when modifying or adding a new one

 - Graphs
   - Statics and Graphs for showing data like links between notes/documents, words/phrases